bozsahin/cogs579/README.md

 <b>Lecturer</b> Cem Bozsahin (Spring 2023)

-<b>TA</b> Rojda Ozcan
+<b>TA</b> Erolcan Er

 <b>Catalog Content and Description</b>

-Philosophical questions in the practice of computer science: what is a computer; what kind of science is computer science; what are the terms of computationalist explanations; are digital and analog computers different in kind; does nature compute? computers and exploration; ethics of computers with or without human in the loop; meta-activity of programming; paradigms of thinking in computer science.
+Philosophical questions in the practice of computer science: what is a computer; what kind of science is computer science; what are the terms of computationalist explanations; are digital and analog computers different in kind; does nature compute? computers and exploration; ethics of computers with or without human in the loop; activity of programming; paradigms of thinking in computer science.

 <b>Background Requirements</b>